eberban/eberban/books/tour/src/predicate_places.md

 ## Imported place

-The place structures of most words are deliberatly kept simple.
-However it is common for a predicate to not have a place for a concept we want to express.
+The place structure of most words is deliberatly kept simple.
+However, it is common for a predicate to not have a place for a concept we want to express.

-With **du**, it's possible to import the first place of the following predicate (it ignores predicate chaining which will be explained in the next section).
+With **du**, it's possible to import the first place of the immediately following predicate (it ignores predicate chaining, which will be explained in the next section).

 ```ebb
 spi fa mi fe mo du pli skai